Y-Digital/semantic-modeling-tools/README.md

 # Conceptual Modeling and Linked Data Tools

 - An opinionated list of practical tools for Conceptual Modeling and Linked Data.
-- The list intends to present the most useful tools, instead of being comprehensive.
+- The list intends to present the most useful tools, instead of being comprehensive, considering my team's development environment.
 - It focuses on free, open-source resources.
 - The list provides a short review of the resource and brief considerations about its utility.